 If you don’t live in a big city or have a local PMI chapter close by, that’s okay!
 There are plenty of PMP certification training courses out there.
 So how do you choose?

-We recommend checking out PMI’s database of Registered Education Providers (REPs).
-Registered Education Provider courses have passed PMI’s quality check and deliver content that aligns with the PMI’s Global Standards from a seasoned PMP-certified instructor.
+We recommend checking out PMI’s database of Authorized Training Partners.
+Courses from these partners have passed PMI’s quality check and deliver content that aligns with the PMI’s Global Standards from a seasoned PMP-certified instructor.

 Want to learn from the comfort of home without giving up the interactive benefits of a classroom setting?
-Give SimpliLearn’s Blended Learning model a try.
-You’ll get live classes taught by experienced PMP-certified instructors and one-on-one mentorship in addition to on-demand videos.
-If you don’t want to pay extra for a virtual classroom experience, you can stick with their self-paced learning option.
+Give SimpliLearn’s online bootcamp a try.
+You’ll get live classes taught by experienced PMP-certified instructors—plus learning support from mentors and peers—in addition to on-demand videos.

-PMTraining’s online PMP certification classes enable you to receive live instruction from anywhere.
-You get direct access to your instructor, plus exam application and audit assistance as an added bonus.
+PMTraining’s online PMP certification classes offer a variety of options from live, virtual instruction to on-demand courses.
+Live virtual classes provide you with direct access to your instructor, plus exam application and audit assistance as an added bonus.
 Pick and choose your class based on the time, days, and duration that work best for you, with evening and weekend schedule options available.

 PM PrepCast is one of the more affordable PMP certification exam courses out there.
 It’s a mobile-friendly training option with videos you can consume on your own, whenever and wherever you like.
 If you’re looking for a more hands-on PMP exam prep experience, personal and group coaching options are available for an additional cost.